WikiMapper/WikiViz/README.md

   - Front end: see wikiviz-client folder for angular/D3
   - Back end: app folder / app.js for basic server
   - App / scraper / scape.js for scraper that extracts links from a given wikipedia page
-  - App / scraper / getRelatedWords.js for NLP processing of each page
+  - App / scraper / getRelatedWords.js for NLP processing of each page (not currently disabled to improve speed)

 ## Tech Stack